Set signed cookies using a custom policy - Amazon CloudFront

 To set a signed cookie that uses a custom policy, complete the following steps.

-Example Set-Cookie headers for one signed cookie when you're using the domain name that is associated with your distribution in the URLs for your files:
+You can use the Set-Cookie headers for one signed cookie when you're using the domain name that is associated with your distribution in the URLs for your files.

 Set-Cookie: CloudFront-Policy=eyJTdGF0ZW1lbnQiOlt7IlJlc291cmNlIjoiaHR0cDovL2QxMTExMTFhYmNkZWY4LmNsb3VkZnJvbnQubmV0L2dhbWVfZG93bmxvYWQuemlwIiwiQ29uZGl0aW9uIjp7IklwQWRkcmVzcyI6eyJBV1M6U291cmNlSXAiOiIxOTIuMC4yLjAvMjQifSwiRGF0ZUxlc3NUaGFuIjp7IkFXUzpFcG9jaFRpbWUiOjE0MjY1MDAwMDB9fX1dfQ__; Domain=d111111abcdef8.cloudfront.net; Path=/; Secure; HttpOnly Set-Cookie: CloudFront-Signature=dtKhpJ3aUYxqDIwepczPiDb9NXQ_; Domain=d111111abcdef8.cloudfront.net; Path=/; Secure; HttpOnly Set-Cookie: CloudFront-Key-Pair-Id=K2JCJMDEHXQW5F; Domain=d111111abcdef8.cloudfront.net; Path=/; Secure; HttpOnly

-Example Set-Cookie headers for one signed cookie when you're using the alternate domain name example.org in the URLs for your files:
+You can use the Set-Cookie headers for one signed cookie when you're using an alternate domain name (example.org) in the URLs for your files.

 Set-Cookie: CloudFront-Policy=eyJTdGF0ZW1lbnQiOlt7IlJlc291cmNlIjoiaHR0cDovL2QxMTExMTFhYmNkZWY4LmNsb3VkZnJvbnQubmV0L2dhbWVfZG93bmxvYWQuemlwIiwiQ29uZGl0aW9uIjp7IklwQWRkcmVzcyI6eyJBV1M6U291cmNlSXAiOiIxOTIuMC4yLjAvMjQifSwiRGF0ZUxlc3NUaGFuIjp7IkFXUzpFcG9jaFRpbWUiOjE0MjY1MDAwMDB9fX1dfQ__; Domain=example.org; Path=/; Secure; HttpOnly Set-Cookie: CloudFront-Signature=dtKhpJ3aUYxqDIwepczPiDb9NXQ_; Domain=example.org; Path=/; Secure; HttpOnly Set-Cookie: CloudFront-Key-Pair-Id=K2JCJMDEHXQW5F; Domain=example.org; Path=/; Secure; HttpOnly